pulsar-edit/documentation/docs/using-pulsar/moving-in-pulsar.md

 ![Go directly to a line](/img/atom/goto.png "Go directly to a line")

-### Additional Movement and Selection Commands
+## Additional movement and selection commands

 Pulsar also has a few movement and selection commands that don't have keybindings by default.
-You can access these commands from the [Command Palette](/using-pulsar/pulsar-basics/#command-palette), but if you find yourself using commands that don't have a keybinding often, have no fear!
+You can access these commands from the [command palette](/using-pulsar/pulsar-basics/#command-palette), but if you find yourself using commands that don't have a keybinding often, have no fear!
 You can easily add an entry to your `keymap.cson` to create a key combination.
 You can open `keymap.cson` file in an editor from the <span class="platform-linux">_Edit > Keymap_</span> <span class="platform-mac">_Pulsar > Keymap_</span> <span class="platform-win">_File > Keymap_</span> menu item.

 For example, the command `editor:move-to-beginning-of-screen-line` is available in the command palette, but it's not bound to any key combination.
 To create a key combination you need to add an entry in your `keymap.cson` file.
 For `editor:select-to-previous-word-boundary`, you can add the following to your `keymap.cson`: